antonvaldez/OOP-Quiz-App/README.md

 - `question_model.py` - The `Question` class definition
 - `quiz_brain.py` - The `QuizBrain` class that controls quiz logic
 - `data.py` - Holds sample question data (easily replaceable with database queries)
+- `ui.py` - User Interface of the entire application
+-
 ## 🚀 How to Run

 1. Make sure you have Python installed.
 Then run: